SA-1417/AI-Scraper-Agent/README.md

         6. **Restart the project** and you’re good to go! 🚀

-## 5. run "playwright install"
+## 5. Run "playwright install"

-## 6. add your api keys in .env files for the models (you can also add them in the app)
+## 6. Add your api keys in .env files for the models (you can also add them in the app)

-## 7. type the command "streamlit run streamlit_app.py" in your project terminal
+## 7. Type the command "streamlit run streamlit_app.py" in your project terminal

 ## 8. Enjoy the working app